International Climate Finance — TA

 - The architecture of concessional and blended finance, and where each tranche's patience meets the asset's cash-flow profile

-- The UNFCCC framework, the Green Climate Fund, the Loss and Damage Fund, and the innovative financial architectures being proposed around them
+- The UNFCCC framework, the Green Climate Fund, the Loss and Damage Fund, and the innovative financial architectures (Bridgetown 2.0, the IMF's RST, MDB reform proposals) being layered on top

 - Carbon markets — voluntary and compliance — and their actual rather than advertised role in the system